VadimTrubay/test_react_dZENcode/README.md

+# test_React_dZENcode
 # React + TypeScript + Vite

+- This is a simple project that implements the functionality of user registration and exchange
+- of messages and comments with other users with the ability to add and delete your messages and comments.
+-
 ## Getting Started

 To get started with this project, you will need to have Node.js and npm (or yarn) installed on your machine.